 Lined with elegant hotels, including the historic Intercontinental Carlton Cannes Hotel, the Boulevard de la Croisette is famous for its grand French Art Nouveau architecture, beautiful homes and boutiques.
 The palm-shaded boulevard is one of the most fashionable streets on the French Riviera and is where you can enjoy stunning views of the gulf and the Esterel Mountains.

 Le Suquet (The Old Quarter)

-One of the most glamourous places in France is the world famous St Tropez.
+One of the most glamourous places in France is the world famous town of St Tropez.
 With its picturesque pastel-coloured houses, charming cobblestone streets and quaint squares, along with the back drop of the sparkling Mediterranean Sea and the lush green countryside, it is a fascinating place to explore.